bamablood94/qb-dmv/README.md

 # Contact Me

 If you have any questions or any problems please don't hesitate to message me or ask on the qbcore discord.
 We are happy to help.
+If you have any fixes for something, just put in a PR Request if you have any issues, your more than welcome to put in a ticket issue here, but It's less likely for me to respond

 Bama94#1994